-MEN GIVEN NO SHOW,
+MEN GIVEN NO SHOW.

-These men had been given no op-pertunity to be heard.
-It seemed to me that no man in this country was so humble that he should not be given a day in court somewhere, or some time or some place, to make his defense, confront his accusers, and refute their losithmany against him; and especially should soldiers have the benefit of such a beautory
+"These men had been given no op-portunity to be heard.
+It seemed to me that no man in this country was so humble that he should not be given a day in court somewhere, or some time or some place, to make his defense, confront his accusers, and refute their testimony against him; and especially should soldiers have the benefit of such a bearing. aich a hearing.
+"I bolieved that this was their right